Table of Contents

 Many traditional chemical products have safer alternatives:

-Mechanical traps and non-toxic deterrents can replace chemical options
+- Pest control Mechanical traps and non-toxic deterrents can replace chemical options

 Breed specific considerations